Explore Ohinemutu Village: A Historic Māori Settlement in Rotorua

 Cultural Importance to Māori

-Ohinemutu Village holds immense cultural importance for the Māori, particularly for the Ngāti Whakaue iwi, who've maintained their connection to this land for centuries.
+Ohinemutu Village holds profound cultural significance for the Māori, especially the Ngāti Whakaue iwi, who have maintained their bond with this land for generations.
+It remains a living testament to their enduring heritage.

 Geothermal Wonders of the Area